 The City monitors CDBG activities on a consistent basis through client data, expense reports and subrecipient activities, and annually through Monitoring Site Visits to determine if the subrecipient is in compliance with HUD regulations and program agreements.
 The monitoring process includes identifying any areas of non-compliance in carrying out program activities and provides corrective actions to the sub-recipient to become compliant with the program guidelines.
 CDBG administrative staff will continue to provide technical assistance to subrecipients and monitor financial compliance to ensure program funds are expended in a timely manner.

 Expected Resources

 AP-15 Expected Resources - 91.220(c)(1,2)

-The City of Dover only receives the Community Development Block Grant.
+The City of Dover receives the Community Development Block Grant (CDBG) from the United States Department of Housing and Urban Development (HUD).